phalt/django-api-domains/docs/files.md

 - Models **should** own informational logic related to them.
 - Models **can** have computed properties where it makes sense.
 - Models **must not** import services, interfaces, or apis from their own domain or other domains.
 - Table dependencies (such as ForeignKeys) **must not** exist across domains.
 Use a UUID field instead, and have your Services control the relationship between models.
-You **can** use ForeignKeys between tables in one domain.
-Be aware that this might hinder future refactoring.
+- You **can** use ForeignKeys between tables in one domain.
+(But be aware that this might hinder future refactoring.)

 ## APIs

-APIs defines the External API interface for your domain.
+APIs defines the external API interface for your domain.
 Anyone using the APIs defined here is called a _consumer_.
-The API can be either an HTTP API using [graphQL](https://github.com/graphql-python) or [REST](https://www.django-rest-framework.org/) for consumers over the web, or a software API for internal consumers.
-APIs is defined in `apis.py` which is agnostic to the implementation you chose, and you can even put more than one API in a domain.
-For example - you might want to wrap a graphQL API _and_ a REST API around your domain for different consumers.
+The API can be either an HTTP API using [GraphQL](https://github.com/graphql-python) or [REST](https://www.django-rest-framework.org/) for consumers over the web, or a software API for internal consumers.
+APIs is defined in `apis.py` which is agnostic to the implementation you choose, and you can even put more than one API in a domain.
+For example - you might want to wrap a GraphQL API _and_ a REST API around your domain for different consumers.

 An apis.py file that defines a simple software API can look like: